Resources

 How Infrastructure Operators Document Inspections

 Inspections generate LiDAR scans, drone footage, point clouds, and reports that must stay accessible for years.
-What a proper system looks like.
+What a well-structured system looks like.

 May 5, 2026